 Applying soybean oil topically helps hydrate the skin from within.
 It penetrates the skin’s top layers and seals moisture to prevent water loss.
-In a study, applying soybean oil was found to decrease the transepidermal water loss of forearm skin and promote moisture retention (3).
+In a study, applying soybean oil was found to decrease the transepidermal water lossi XThe loss of water to the external environment via evaporation that occurs through the skin of an animal or plant. of forearm skin and promote moisture retention (3).

 2. Helps Repair The Skin Barrier

 The stratum corneum (the uppermost layer of the skin) acts as a protective barrier against environmental damage.
 Any disruption of this layer damages the skin.
 Applying soybean oil to skin is found to improve the skin barrier function due to its soy phytosterol content (3).
-Another study suggests that applying formulations with soy phytosterols (naturally occurring compounds) may also help in the recovery of skin barrier function (4).
+Another study suggests that applying formulations with soy phytosterolsi XA plant-derived compound that is structurally similar to cholesterol.
+It protects the skin from UV damage. (naturally occurring compounds) may also help in the recovery of skin barrier function (4).

 3. Protects Against UV-B Rays